ldaIas/ThirdPlace/contributing/BACKEND_SETUP.md

 - Download postgres 17 from the appropriate OS here <https://www.postgresql.org/download/>
   - If using Mac you can run `brew install postgresql`
 - Run the installer or let it install if using brew
-- If using Windows, the database should have been setup in c:\Program Files\postgres.
+- If using Windows, the database should have been setup in c:\Program Files\postgreSQL.
 If not, use the command below to initialize
-- If using Mac/Unix, the database should have been setup in /usr/local/var/postgres.
+- If using Mac/Unix, the database should have been setup in /usr/local/var/postgreSQL.
 If not, use the command below to initialize
 - Run `initdb <path to db>` to initialize a postgres database in a specific directory. \<path to db\> is the path on your system where postgres will store database contents

 ### Create Postgres user